 Knot Grey Indoor Outdoor Rug.
 Like bark from a tree this contemporary rug is fresh looking but references nature to a tee.

 Robert Abbey Pumpkin Orange Ceramic and Silver Lamp.
 Infuse neutral rooms with a pop of color for a new look.

 Costello Polished Nickel Finish Side Table.
 Sparkle and shine is the hallmark of the polished room.

 Ikat Print Linen Throw Pillow.
-Ikat is the hottest design pattern around, and this pillow can work with dark or light interiors.
+Ikat is the hottest design pattern around, and this pillow can work indoors and outdoors.

 Ashburg Collection Ivory Area Rug.
 Simple and soft flooring is a perfect backdrop for layering the decorative items in a room.

 Along with the items I have selected for the two looks, don’t forget about other elements like candles, throws and decorative wall mirrors.
 I think dark neutral furniture is great for families with kids and in sophisticated urban apartments.
 While everybody goes crazy for white slipcovers, they always look summery.
 Going dark looks grown-up and is forgiving with stains whether they be kids dirty feet or a fabulous red wine.